demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointProtectionServerV2/README.md

 ### proofpoint-pps-delete-message
 ***
-Deletes the message from the Quarantine.
-The message is removed from its folder and is moved to the `deleted_folder if specified.
+Deletes the message from the quarantine folder.
+The message is removed from its folder and is moved to the deleted_folder if specified.

 #### Base Command